lightning/bolts/07-routing-gossip.md

 requirement against rebroadcasting only applies if the transaction has not moved to a different block.

-In order to avoid storing excessively-large messages, yet still allow for reasonable future expansion, nodes are permitted to restrict rebroadcasting (perhaps statistically).
+In order to avoid storing excessively large messages, yet still allow for reasonable future expansion, nodes are permitted to restrict rebroadcasting (perhaps statistically).